szewczukk/Bromium/README.md

 Choose extension of files (e.g *.hpp)

     $ .hpp

+Choose directory to catalog in witch documentator have to create HTML files

+    $ output/

 And your documentation is ready!
 Just look into output directory

 ## Pattern of comments